nspcc-dev/neo-go/README.md

 ### Current state
 This project is still under heavy development.
 Still working on internal API's and project layout.
 This should not take longer than 2 weeks.

+The project will exist out of the following topics/packages:

+1. network (started)
+2. core (started)
+3. vm (open)
+4. smartcontract (open)
+5. api (RPC server) (open)

 # Getting started
-If you can't wait to experiment with the current state of the project. clone the project, cd into it and run:
+### Server

-`go install ./cmd/neoserver`
+Install the neoserver cli `go install ./cmd/neoserver`

-Make sure you have a private net running.
+Currently, there is a minimal subset of the NEO protocol implemented.
+To start experimenting make sure you a have a private net running on your machine.
 If you dont, take a look at [docker-privnet-with-gas](https://hub.docker.com/r/metachris/neo-privnet-with-gas/).

+Start the server:

 `neoserver -seed 127.0.0.1:20333`

-The only thing the server currently will do is asking for peers and connect to the responded peers.
-All other messages are in development.
+You can add multiple seeds if you want:

+`neoserver -seed 127.0.0.1:20333,127.0.01:20334`

+### RPC
+To be implemented..

+### vm
+To be implemented..

+### smart contracts
+To be implemented..

 # Contributing
-todo.
+Feel free to contribute to this project after reading the [contributing guidelines](https://github.com/anthdm/neo-go/blob/master/CONTRIBUTING.md).

+Before starting to work on a certain topic, create an new issue first, describing the feauture/topic you are going to implement.

 # Contact
 - [@anthdm](https://github.com/anthdm) on Github